Paul566/blossom-vi/README.md

 1 3
 ```

-To also print the optimal matching to stdout:
+By default, stdout contains only the optimal matching weight.
+To also print the matching:

 ```bash
 ./cmake-build-release/blossom_vi --print-matching examples/example.txt